Sheinxy/Advent-Of-Code/2023/Day_01/README.md

 Let's talk a little bit about me first, shall we?

 This is my fourth time doing this in Haskell.
-Last year was the first time I managed to solve all days, so I thought I might stop doing thoses in Haskell as I felt like I had accomplished everything I ought to do with this language.
+Last year was the first time I managed to solve all days, so I thought I might stop doing those in Haskell as I felt like I had accomplished everything I ought to do with this language.

 But after thinking for a while, looking for a challenge that would make me happy,